top of page

 How can we help little ones to make sense of Remembrance Day?

-A year ago today, I rocked up at Birmingham Hippodrome for B'Opera First Songs, to be told "The Hippodrome will be observing a two minute silence at 11 o'clock."
+On Remembrance Day 2019, I arrived at Birmingham Hippodrome for B'Opera First Songs, to hear the words, "The Hippodrome will be observing a two minute silence at 11 o'clock."

 My mind: "I'm sorry, what?
 Silence, you say?
 In a baby and toddler session?"
 My mouth: "Great, let's do it."